niemopen/niem-naming-design-rules/ndr6src.md

 * Reuse: multiple objects have a relationship to a common object.
 For example, suppose Bob and Sue both have a mother relationship to Sally.
 Expressed via nested objects, this would result in a duplicate representation of Sally.

 NIEM solves these problems through object identifiers and references.
-Any object may have an identifer.
+Any object may have an identifier.
 An object reference can take the place of any object in a message, and is interpreted as if the object with the same identifier actually appeared in that place.
 The resulting data structure is a graph, not a tree.

-For example, in [figure 5-4](#fig-5-4) below, there is only one Person object in the message; it has the identifer `JD`, and is a child property of `nc:PersonLocationAssociation`.
+For example, in [figure 5-4](#fig5-4) below, there is only one Person object in the message; it has the identifier `JD`, and is a child property of `nc:PersonLocationAssociation`.
 The `nc:Person` property of the `nc:PersonOrganizationAssociation` object is an object reference.
 The interpretation is that the person located at the Pentagon is also the person associated with the US Army.

 ```
 <nc:PersonLocationAssociation>                             | "nc:PersonLocationAssociation": {